Dev-rj08/Blockchain_Counterfeit-Product-detection/REVIEW3.md

 - Combatting Fraud in Counterfeit Activities: Investigate and address fraudulent activities linked to counterfeit products, safeguarding both businesses and consumers from deceptive practices and potential harm.

 - Legal Protection for Businesses: Develop legal protections for businesses in cases of disputes or legal actions related to counterfeit products, ensuring a robust framework for addressing legal challenges.

+## Literature Review

+### Paper 1

+### Introduction to the Complex Decision-Making Environment:
+The abstract begins by highlighting the complexity of decision-making at the top level, emphasizing the significant responsibility of policy makers and governance systems.
+Specifically, the focus is on planning safety and security for citizens and consumers concerning counterfeit goods in firms.

+### Research Focus on Counterfeiting in Today's Economy:
+The primary concern addressed by this research is the pervasive issue of counterfeiting in the contemporary business environment.
+Counterfeiting poses a threat to both citizens and consumers, and the paper seeks to investigate potential solutions to address this challenge.

+### Utilization of Distributed Ledger Technologies, Specifically Blockchain:
+The research specifically explores the potential of distributed ledger technologies, with a primary focus on blockchain.
+It recognizes the unique attributes of blockchain and aims to assess its application potential in combating the problem of counterfeiting within the Indian economy.

+### Methodology Employed: SWARA-WASPAS:
+The research employs the SWARA (Step-wise Weight Assessment Ratio Analysis) and WASPAS (Weighted Aggregated Sum Product Assessment) methodology.
+These methodologies are applied after gathering expert opinions to gain a comprehensive understanding of the counterfeiting problem.
+SWARA is utilized to evaluate the weights of criteria, while WASPAS is applied to assess and prioritize alternatives.

+### Application of SWARA-WASPAS for Prioritization:
+The heart of the research lies in the application of the SWARA-WASPAS methodology.
+Expert opinions and insights are systematically collected and analyzed using SWARA to assign appropriate weights to criteria.
+Following this, WASPAS is employed to evaluate and prioritize the application of blockchain in different industries, providing a structured and methodical approach to decision-making.